vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 ### Why does capture fail?

+The most common reasons are:

+1. Attempt at capturing a higher amount than the one that has been reserved:
+   The user has approved a payment in Vipps, but you attempt to charge more.
+2. Attempt at capturing a payment that is not reserved:
+   The user has not approved the payment in Vipps.

+All failed capture attempts get an error response from our API.
+The response contains the details of why the capture failed.

 If the reserved amount is too low for shipping costs to be included, the capture will fail.
 The reserved amount must at least as high as the amount that is captured.